db/seeds/users_seeder.rb

 end

-In both of the above methods, you can specify a parent association, which is the belongs_to association name in your model, which, when specified, records will be created for each record in the parent table.
-For example, if we’re seeding the users table, and the model is User, which belongs to Person, then doing the following will create a user record for each record in the Person table.
-Note that nothing is automatically done to prevent any validation errors; you must do this on your own, mostly likely using Faker or a similar library.
+In both of the above methods, you can specify a parent association, which is interpreted by the configured adapter.
+With the default Active Record adapter, parent is the belongs_to association name on a model-backed table.
+When specified, records will be created for each record in the parent table.
+Note that nothing is automatically done to prevent any validation errors; you must do this on your own, most likely using Faker or a similar library.

 require 'planter'